 On the Certificate Management tab, configure Network Access Certificate Configuration, CA Certificate Configuration, and Global Settings.

-Step 4: Configure the local switch (using H3C as an example)
+Step 4: Configure the on-premises switch

 Configure RADIUS